Las Vegas Resort Fees 2020

 One of the biggest markets where resort fees have spread like the plague is Las Vegas.
 These fees started as minor revenue generators during the recession and have grown into hefty sums of money which on some nights amounts to MORE than the actual room rate.

-Las Vegas Resort Fees as of March, 2018
+List Of Las Vegas Resort Fees for 2020

 Avoiding Las Vegas Resort Fees

-I signed up for Founderscard primarily to get Total Rewards Diamond status and have been able to get a huge value from my membership.
+I signed up for Founderscard (our review) primarily to get Total Rewards Diamond status and have been able to get a huge value from my membership.
 Total Rewards Diamond comes with a lot of perks, but perhaps the biggest one is no resort fees!
-As you can see from the prices above, that can save up to $39 (plus 13% tax) per night depending on the hotel.
+As you can see from the prices above, that can save a ton of money at the higher end Caesars properties.
 Depending on how often you visit Vegas, your Founderscard could pay for itself quickly.

 One of the nice things about Founderscard and Total Rewards Diamond is that you can avoid resort fees at popular properties like Caesars Palace, Nobu and Planet Hollywood.
 Unfortunately, if you want to stay at a property with no resort fee, it generally won’t be the most desirable.
 (See list below.)